george-farmer/academic-website/content/post/comprat.md

 Checker shadow illusion.
 Edward H. Adelson/wikipedia, [CC BY-SA](http://creativecommons.org/licenses/by-sa/4.0/)

 This way of thinking about decision making is more akin to how vision scientists think about visual illusions.
 Take a look at the picture on the right.
-The fact that the A and B squares appear to be different shades (they aren’t – see the video below) doesn’t mean that your visual system is faulty, rather that it is making a sensible inference given the context.
+The fact that the A and B squares appear to be different shades (they aren’t) doesn’t mean that your visual system is faulty, rather that it is making a sensible inference given the context.

 Computational rationality leads to a deeper understanding because it goes beyond descriptions of how we fail.
 Instead, it shows us how the brain marshals its resources to solve problems.
 One benefit of this approach is the ability to test theories of what our abilities and constraints are.

 For example, we have recently shown that people with autism [are less prone](https://journals.sagepub.com/doi/full/10.1177/0956797617694867) to some [decision-making biases](https://theconversation.com/people-with-autism-make-more-logical-decisions-66946).
-So we are now exploring whether altered levels of [neural noise](https://en.wikipedia.org/wiki/Neuronal_noise) (electrical fluctuations in networks of brain cells), a feature autism, could cause this.
+So we are now exploring whether altered levels of [neural noise](https://en.wikipedia.org/wiki/Neuronal_noise) (electrical fluctuations in networks of brain cells), a feature of autism, could cause this.

 With more insight into the strategies the brain uses, we might be able to tailor information in a way that helps people.
 We have tested what people learn from observing a long random sequence.
 Those that viewed a sequence divided into short chunks (as we typically would in everyday life) did not benefit at all, but those that viewed the same sequence divided into much longer chunks rapidly [improved in their ability to recognise randomness](http://psycnet.apa.org/record/2016-62338-004).